Part 6: The Somatic Memory That Pointed Back to My Toddlerhood

 At the age of 4, my twin and I squabbled over orange juice and I threw a glass bottle at her.
 On seeing blood coating the lower part of her face, I had dashed out of the back door in terror.
 Some hours later, I would return to find her unconscious on Mum’s lap, her face linen-white and a black scar tracking her hairline.

 The resultant concoction of emotions had overwhelmed me.
 My shame for starters was horrendous.
 But I had also seen a man’s face rise in my chest.
 The image was as clear as a photograph and I was later to learn that I had experienced a somatic memory.
-This means a body part has stored the memory rather than the brain alone.
+This means a body part has release the memory rather than the brain alone.

 My somatic memory of a man's face in my chest